Former U.S. ambassador points finger in Qatar lobbying probe - NewsBreak

 “FARA is an exceptionally broad and vague law that ... sets snares for the unwary, even capturing some of the most sophisticated of Washington players,” David Keating of the Institute for Free Speech said in comments to the Justice Department earlier this year.

-Notably, Olson pleaded guilty to a violation of State Department policy regarding working for a foreign government within a year of leaving government service, not a FARA violation.
+Notably, Olson was set to plead guilty to a violation of State Department policy regarding working for a foreign government within a year of leaving government service, not a FARA violation.

 Olson’s lawyer said in court last week that federal prosecutors made clear that they were pursing a FARA case against Allen.